holderlb/deep-histology/README.md

 generated from the Tiling tool.
 Trained models are then used as input for the DHC tool.
 See `Training` directory.

-## Heatmap Generator
+## Evaluation

 Tool that tiles a tissue image and uses a pre-trained deep learning model to classify the tiles.
-See `Heatmap` directory.
+See `Evaluation` directory.

 <p align="center">